 - 1 tsp vanilla extract

-- 10 oz 284 g pecans, chopped
+- 10 oz pecans chopped

-- 7 oz dark chocolate optional
+- 7 oz chocolate optional, semi-sweet or dark

-- Flaked sea salt optional
+- Flakey sea salt optional

-- Make the crust: In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl using a hand mixer, beat the butter and granulated sugar on medium speed until light and fluffy, about 5 minutes.
-Add the egg and vanilla extract and beat until combined.
+- In the bowl of a stand mixer fitted with the paddle attachment or in a mixing bowl using a hand mixer, beat the butter and granulated sugar on medium speed until light and fluffy, about 3 minutes.13 tbsp butter, ¼ cup granulated sugar

-- Make the filling: Combine the butter, honey, light brown sugar, and zests in a medium, heavy-bottomed saucepan.
+- Combine the butter, honey, light brown sugar, and zests in a medium, heavy-bottomed saucepan.
 Cook over medium heat, whisking until the butter has melted.
-Bring to a boil and then cook for 3 minutes, stirring frequently.
-Remove the saucepan from the heat and stir in the heavy cream and vanilla extract.
-Stir in the chopped pecans and mix to combine.
+Bring to a boil and then cook for 3 minutes, stirring frequently.11 tbsp butter, ⅓ cup honey, 1 cup light brown sugar, ½ tsp orange zest, ½ tsp lemon zest

 - Pour mixture over the crust and spread it evenly.
 Bake for 20-30 minutes, or until the filling has thickened (filling will continue to set as it cools).
 Transfer the baking pan to a wire rack to cool completely.

 - Once completely cool, use the parchment paper to lift out of the pan and cut into bars.

 - Optional: Dip the bars or drizzle with melted chocolate and then top with flakey sea salt.7 oz chocolate, Flakey sea salt